John Capodice: Television

-His most recent TV appearances were on The West Wing, Six Feet Under and CSI: Crime Scene Investigation.
+His later television appearances were on The West Wing, Six Feet Under and CSI: Crime Scene Investigation.

-In a memorable 1980s television ad for Polly-O String Cheese, Capodice portrayed Fred, a dumbfounded pizzeria owner, who is asked by three teens to make a pizza with extra cheese, but to hold the tomato sauce, and the crust.
+In a 1980s television ad for Polly-O String Cheese, Capodice portrayed Fred, a dumbfounded pizzeria owner, who is asked by three teens to make a pizza with extra cheese, but to hold the tomato sauce, and the crust.
 Essentially a pizza, with "nuttin."
 He also appeared as a trucker who gives medical advice in a popular ad for Dimetapp Cold Medicine.

 Theatre work

-Capodice has also worked in the theatre, appearing mainly in Off-Broadway productions.
+Capodice also worked in the theatre, appearing mainly in Off-Broadway productions.
 He appeared as a prison guard in the play Getting Out at the Marymount Manhattan Theatre in October/November 1978 and at the Lucille Lortel Theatre from May 1979 to December 1980.
 The play won two Outer Critics Circle Awards in 1979.
 Capodice appeared in the Broadway production of Requiem For a Heavyweight, opposite John Lithgow, George Segal, and John C. McGinley.

 Films and voice work

 Capodice appeared as Doyle in the 1982 film Q and in the 1989 film Family Business as Tommy.
 Other film appearances are in the 1991 Oliver Stone film The Doors and the 1989 comedy See No Evil, Hear No Evil, where he appears as a police detective.
 He had roles in Ace Ventura: Pet Detective, Naked Gun 33 1/3: The Final Insult (1994), Speed (1994), Independence Day (1996), and Enemy of the State (1998).
-He provides the voice of Sidney Pen in the 2010 video game Mafia II.
+He provided the voice of Sidney Pen in the 2010 video game Mafia II.

+Personal life and death

+Capodice was born in Chicago, Illinois, on Christmas Day of 1941.
+He lived in Los Angeles, California, and later in Blauvelt, New York.
+Capodice died on December 30, 2024, at the age of 83.